-There isn’t a jury in a youth court.
+There is not a jury in a youth court.

 How youth courts are different from adult courts

-Youth courts are less formal than adult courts, eg:
+Youth courts are less formal than adult courts, for example:

 - members of the public are not allowed in to the court (unless they get permission)

 - you are called by your first name